gallegon/Capstone-TSFAPC/docs/source/installation.rst

 Installation
 ------------

 There is an included wheel file in the git repository.
+This is the easiest way to install all of the required dependencies.
+It is recommended to install the wheel from the command line in the OSGeo4w shell--this will handle PDAL/GDAL dependencies properly.
 From the directory that contains the wheel file use the command:

 .. code-block:: console